Welcome to CAPSTAN

 - Map the seafloor

-Keeping you posted with the latest from on board the R/V Investigator!
+Keeping you posted with the latest from on board RV Investigator!

 You can expect new blog posts (and photos!) from our student participants during each of the CAPSTAN voyages!
 Hear about the science and the learning taking place on board straight from the next generation of marine scientists!

-You can also check out the CAPSTAN student blogs in AGU's The Field via:
+You can also check out the CAPSTAN group blogs in AGU's The Field (2019 posts now up!):

 Stay up to date